top of page

 photo_2024-06-17_02-06-19.jpg

-Since the spring of 2022, Russia has experienced a “legislative rollback” to serve industrial interests.
+Russia has experienced a “legislative rollback” to serve industrial interests.
 This has allowed industrial companies to evade responsibility for pollution and the barbaric destruction of nature.
 Pressure on civil society increased radically, with the banning of major Western and independent Russian media, as well as international environmental NGOs.
 Many of them were declared “undesirable”.
 Russians face long prison sentences for cooperating with them.
 Nevertheless, civil society actors continue their work.
 In some cases, their activism has been successful.

 Russia, with its highly polluting mining, oil, nuclear, and chemical industries that are critically dependent on imported components, has already seen an increase in industrial accidents.
 The shadow tanker fleet, created to evade sanctions, poses a catastrophic threat to the waters of European countries.
 The Arctic Ocean is already suffering from the consequences of frequent pipeline ruptures, which by 2022 occurred every hour.
 In the interests of corrupt officials and the high-ranking hunting lobby, the boundaries of protected areas are being altered.
 This leads to the destruction of ecosystems, threatens global biodiversity conservation and threatens the survival of rare and endangered wildlife species.